-- 1208 effort to reduce consumptive water use in the SV Subbasin to improve and increase - 1209 groundwater levels.
-By repurposing previously irrigated land into new uses that use less or no - 1210 water, voluntary land management practices can result in multiple benefits, such as sustainable - 1211 water supplies and healthier air and soil.
-This MA would include a preliminary evaluation of land - repurposing activities to determine if further actions are viable for the SV Subbasin and - 1213 groundwater users.
+Voluntary managed land repurposing programs include a wide range of voluntary activities that make dedicated, managed changes to land use (including crop type) on specific parcels in an effort to reduce consumptive water use in the SV Subbasin to improve and increase groundwater levels.
+By repurposing previously irrigated land into new uses that use less or no water, voluntary land management practices can result in multiple benefits, such as sustainable water supplies and healthier air and soil.
+This MA would include a preliminary evaluation of land repurposing activities to determine if further actions are viable for the SV Subbasin and groundwater users.
 Similar activities may be described in Sections 4.3.7 and 4.3.2.
-These - 1214 activities may include any of the following:
+These activities may include any of the following: